-As Halloween, Thanksgiving, Christmas and then Valentine's Day and Easter all fall during the school calendar year (and with Halloween this week), I feel it is appropriate to share some information with all of you about food allergies.
+Since Halloween, Thanksgiving, Christmas and then Valentine's Day and Easter all fall during the school calendar year (and with Halloween in a few weeks), I feel it is appropriate to share some information with all of you about food allergies.
 While I do post information regarding food allergies, CHDs, and special needs education, I rarely rant.

 Today, I rant.
 It's a long one.
 Go potty, get a fresh cup of coffee, and sit down a while.
 Here goes ...

 What You Need to Know About Food Allergies

 Fact -- Food allergies affect one in every 10-13 kids in America; that is, on average, two children in every classroom.
 A large majority of students that do not have an allergy themselves have siblings that do.
 Perhaps both children have allergies to different things.